wdm0006/incomprehensible/README.md

  * Dedupe Dict-List: deduplicates a list of dictionaries using a subset of keys in the dictionaries.
  * Flatten List: the above example that flattens a list one level
  * Split-Strip-Coerce: parses a delimited string into a list with supported types of int, float and str.
+ * Dict Pivot: pivots a dictionary that contains a list along that axis

 Usage
 =====